RS11348_GAC-Plan.png

 for women & girls

-Plan International and its partners are improving health for vulnerable women, adolescent girls and children in five countries by tackling gender inequality, a root cause of maternal and child deaths.
+Plan International and its partners are improving health for vulnerable women, adolescent girls and children in five countries.
+By promoting equal rights for all, we're helping address the root cause of maternal and child deaths.

 This innovative health partnership underscores our mission to tackle the root causes of gender inequality.